ALife-Newsletter/Newsletter/edition_025/10_SoupOfLife.md

-# Soup of Life Inverview
+# Soup of Life Interview

 ![Photo of Soup of Life](images/soup_of_life.png)